-In addition to those quantifiable impacts described above, a customer experiencing payment difficulties may face a multitude of other impacts, covering both financial and non-financial impacts.
-For example, from physical discomfort through not being able to pay their heating bills or being forced to go without food, to other practical day to day impacts such as incurring additional travel costs or spending on non-perishable items and food.
-In addition, the failure to pay a utility bill can have a substantial impact on a customer's credit rating which could result in the best mortgages, credit cards and loans are no longer available to that customer.
+In addition to those quantifiable impacts described above, a customer experiencing payment difficulties may face a multitude of other financial and non-financial impacts.
+For example, from physical discomfort through not being able to pay their heating bills or being forced to go without food, to other practical day to day impacts such as incurring additional travel costs (e.g. travel to and from a laudromat to wash clothes) or spending on non-perishable items (e.g food).
+In addition, the failure to pay a utility bill can have a substantial impact on a customer's credit rating which could result in the best mortgages, credit cards and loans no longer being available to that customer or made available at a higher cost relative to those customers with a better credit rating.

-Further, customers may also experience broader mental health and relationship impacts, which can also extend to their immediate family (including dependents) and friends.
-While these also represent costs to customers/society that are associated with energy affordability, they tend to be impossible to estimate.
-Specifically, these impacts tend to be very dependent on an individual's own circumstances.
+In addition, customers may also experience broader mental health and relationship impacts, which can extend to their immediate family (including dependents) and friends.
+While these also represent a cost to a customer, and more broadly society, that are associated with energy affordability, they are difficult to estimate.
+These impacts also tend to be very dependent on an individual's own circumstances.

-In addition, there will be a lot of variation in the materiality of these impacts across affected customers.
-We have not modelled the potential magnitude of these impacts.
-This should not be interpreted that it is considered such impacts are not as important as the four quantifiable impacts discussed above.
+There will be a lot of variation in the materiality of these impacts across affected customers.
+As a result we have not modelled the potential magnitude of these impacts.
+This should not be interpreted that such impacts are not as important as the four quantifiable impacts discussed above.

-One potential impact to a customer may occur through actual loss of electricity supply at their premise.
+One potential impact to a customer that is difficult to quantify is the loss of electricity supply at their premise.
 It has been well documented that the costs to a customer of having their electricity supply disconnected by a retailer are both broad and difficult to quantify.
-The customer impact will depend upon both the difference in disconnection numbers and the average unit cost of being disconnected
+Figure 0-2 below highlights the value range (in NPV terms) customers may place on avoiding having their energy supply disconnected by their retailer.